reinhart1010/nix/docs/en/common/acme.sh.md

 ---
 # acme.sh

-Shell script implementing ACME client protocol, an alternative to certbot.
+Shell script implementing ACME client protocol, an alternative to `certbot`.
 See also `acme.sh dns`.
 More information: <https://github.com/acmesh-official/acme.sh>.